djjproject/mpd-0.22-static/doc/protocol.rst

 conversation until the client closes the connection.
 The conversation flow is always initiated by the client.

+All data between the client and the server is encoded in UTF-8.

 The client transmits a command sequence, terminated by the newline character ``\n``.
 The server will respond with one or more lines, the last of which will be a